amartinsmg/ComplexNumCalculator/README.md

 In this project, user inputs the operators and chooses the operation between addition, subtraction, multiplication, and division.
 The page uses a WebAssembly module to calculate the operation and Typescript transpiled code to format and display the result to the user.

 The page uses Bootstrap Dark 5 for styling and Mathjax library to convert the result to svg format.
-To build this project, clone this repository and run this commands:
+To build this project, clone this repository and run these commands:

 ```sh
 npm install